 Make sure you’re gathering as many contact details as possible using a guest book or by simply grabbing their business cards, so you can contact them the following day about donating to your nonprofit.

-Here are a few places to find local networking events:
+Here are some places to find local networking events:

 - BNI (Business Networking International)

 - LinkedIn Groups

 - Facebook Groups for local businesses